The Honda Civic GX fills its tank with methane instead of gasoline.

 Honda to release small hybrid in 2009, open two factories

-Tokyo (ANTARA News) - Motor Co. aims to release in 2009 a small powered by gasoline and electricity, President Takeo Fukui said Wednesday.
+Tokyo (ANTARA News) - Honda Motor Co. aims to release in 2009 a small hybrid car powered by gasoline and electricity, President Takeo Fukui said Wednesday.

-"It is critical to develop s featuring a better cost performance" than gasoline cars, Fukui added, indicating that aims to keep down the prices of its eco-friendly vehicles.
+"It is critical to develop hybrids featuring a better cost performance" than gasoline cars, Fukui added, indicating that Honda aims to keep down the prices of its eco-friendly vehicles.

-'s existing , called , is not selling well so the company is hopeful that its new will help the firm catch up with Toyota Motor Corp., whose is doing much better in the market.
+Honda's existing hybrid, called Insight, is not selling well so the company is hopeful that its new hybrid will help the firm catch up with Toyota Motor Corp., whose Prius is doing much better in the hybrid market.

 Fukui also unveiled plans to boost production capacity in North America and elsewhere with a view to raising global annual sales to more than 4.5 million vehicles by 2010.